seqan/seqan/manual/source/Tutorial/PatternMatching.rst

 The approximate search can be used to find segments in the ``haystack`` that are similar to a ``needle`` allowing errors, such as mismatches or indels.
 Note that if only mismatches are allowed, the difference of the end and begin position of a match is the length of the found ``needle``.
 However, in the case of indels this difference may vary and is only a rough estimate for the length.
-Therefore, to find a begin position for a certain end position the :dox:`Finder#findBegin findBegin` interface should be used.
+Therefore, to find a begin position for a certain end position the :dox:`Finder#findBegin` interface should be used.
-The usage is similar to :dox:`Finder#find find` and is shown in the next example.
+The usage is similar to :dox:`Finder#find` and is shown in the next example.
 We want to find all semi-global alignments of a ``needle`` "more" with a :dox:`SimpleScore` of at least -2 using the scoring scheme (0,-2,-1) (match,mismatch,gap).

 Again, we create ``haystack`` and ``needle`` strings first: